mejk/computer-stuff/ubuntu/fast-software-installation.md

 ## Install python stuff with pip

+**Note:** Lot of stuff below is for the particular purpose of analyzing molecular simulation data or such.
+Install only if that's what you want.
+It is also highly advisable to use python *virtual environments*, do that at your disgression.
+That is not discussed explicitly except for the case of MDAnalysis.

 Ensure that python pip is ok:
 ```
 sudo -H pip3 install --upgrade --user pip